AnoushkaVyas/PatchMatch/proposal.md

 ### Main Goal(s) of the project
 The main objective of this project is to present interactive image editing tools using a new randomized algorithm for quickly finding approximate nearest neighbor matches between image patches.
 This one simple algorithm forms the basis for a variety of tools – image retargeting, completion and reshuffling – that can be used together in the context of a high-level image editing application.
 One more feature is additional intuitive constraints on the synthesis process that offer the user a level of control unavailable in any other methods.

-The PatchMatch paper proposes a novel patch matching algorithm that is simple yet efficient and fast.
-The algorithm initialises the patch locations by sampling from a uniform random distribution of locations and assigns the initial patch matching error.

 #### Notations

 f(x, y) determines the location of the patch in image **B** that is closest to the patch at the location (x, y) in image **A**.
 D(A[x, y].
 B[f(x,y)]) determines the distance (can be mean L1 cost)  between the patches of image **A** and image **B**.
 Here, A[x,y] and B[x,y] determine the patch with center at (x,y) in image A and image B.

 #### Algorithm

-The algorithm iteratively finds the closest matching patch in a 2 step process:
+The algorithm initialises the patch locations by sampling from a uniform random distribution of locations and assigns the initial patch matching error.
+It then iteratively finds the closest matching patch in a 2 step process:

 1. **Propagation:**